pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 - `pk repo metadata regen -f path/to/repo`

-Note that at least one repo must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.
+Note that a repo must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.
 Specifying the level of parallelism is supported using the `-j/--jobs` option which defaults to the system's number of logical CPU cores when unset.

 # Implementation details